About Jude Lamb

 Summers were long and hot when I was young.
 There was not much to do besides read, and that was my favorite pastime.
 The town library was made of stone and was one of the coolest places to be on a hot day.
 The limit was six books at one time.
 I went every week and took six each time.

 What did I do for work?
 As a young person I did babysitting.
 While in high school I did housekeeping for Edna Emery, wife of local builder Keith Emery, and then worked for Stan and Hazel Perham, in Perham’s Maine Mineral Store, in the jewelry department.
 I learned the names of many gems and minerals, from Maine and around the world.

-What did I like to do?
+What did I like to do, besides reading?
 Draw!
-And read!
 In the 1970s I studied art with Lajos Matolcsy, a Hungarian painter who taught a traditional way of drawing and painting.
-I studied oil painting, scratchboard, colored pencil and pencil drawing.
+I studied oil painting, scratchboard, pencil and colored pencil drawing.